unclebilly/garagio/README.md

-A Fun Project with my WiFly
+Garagio
 ===========================

-This project is a web application to open and close a garage door on my LAN.
+This project is a web interface to open and close a garage door.

 I am using a [WiFly RN-XV](http://www.rovingnetworks.com/products/RN171XV)